Addition is almost all you need: Compressing large language models with double binary factorization: Experiments

-{\bf Compared methods.} We compare against multiple state-to-art methods in 1-2.3 bit compression range.
+{\bf Compared methods.} We compare against multiple state-of-the-art methods in 1-2.3 bit compression range.
 We compare with AQLM \citep{aqlm} with PV-tuning \citep{pvtuning}.
 We only compare against PV-tuned models, which are publicly available.
-We also compare against QuIP\# \citep{quip} and QTIP \citep{tseng2024qtip}.
+We also compare against QuIP\# \citep{quip}, QTIP \citep{tseng2024qtip} and Caldera \citep{caldera}.
 Finally, we compare against OneBit \citep{xuonebit} and BiLLM \citep{huang2024billm}, which are specifically designed for extreme 1-bit quantization.
 For our method, we always report numbers with simple tuning (only continuous parameters) and with PV-tuning.

 {\bf Results.} Results for uniform compression are shown in Tab. \ref{tab:llml2}, and \ref{tab:llml3}.
 Our results are comparable to AQLM with PV-tuning for 2.3 bit compression.
 We are marginally worse than QTIP but better than QuIP\# for 2 bit compression.
-Both methods require decompression into full precision weight, while DSF uses mostly additions.
+Both methods require decompression into full precision weight, while DBF uses mostly additions.
+We are better than Caldera for everything except Llama2-7B compression in 2.3 bit range.
 For 1-1.5 bit compression, our method is superior to other tested methods.
 Note that OneBit was fine-tuned for much longer than DBF (OneBit reports 7 days on 8 H100s, we tune for 1 day on 4 A100s), and DBF with only continuous parameters fine-tuning is still better.
 Also, note that to achieve the average 1 bit per layer, we need the middle dimension of factorization to be smaller than the dimensions of the original matrix.
 But even with the low-rank bottleneck, DBF is still better than OneBit.

+{\bf Results on MMLU and GSM8k.} We evaluated the best-performing models for 2-2.3 bit compression of Llama3-8B.
+Results are in Tab. \ref{tab:mmlu}.
+Results are slightly erratic.
+DBF is comparable to AQLM on MMLU, but much worse in GSM8k.
+On the other hand, QTIP performs very well on MMLU but worse on GSM8k.
+Note that these are raw pretrained models, which were not specifically tuned for reasoning.